saper0/gttp-data/instances/README.md

 * F<#>: Number of perishable commodities
 * T<#>: Time horizont
 * L/LRS: Included transportation modes, either only lorry (L) or lorry, rail (R) and ship (S)
-* L/T: If facilities in instance have no handling constraints (loose, L) or have handling constraints (tight, T)
+* L/T: If the facilities in instance have no handling constraints (loose, L) or have handling constraints (tight, T)